-One of the biggest challenges Americans face is getting a good night’s sleep, and in South Florida, keeping cool throughout the evening can sometimes prove to be a challenge… even with AC.
-Spoon Sleep Inventor and Co-founder Herman Fisher, an engineer and former executive at Sealy, offers five tips to keep cool at night so everyone can have a more restful night’s sleep.
+One of the biggest challenges Americans face is getting a good night of sleep, and in South Florida, keeping cool throughout the evening can sometimes prove to be a challenge, even with a fully functional air conditioning system!
+That being said, alongside using your AC, it is only natural to be on the lookout for more tips for keeping cool on those hot summer nights.
+So, read on to discover five tips from Spoon Sleep Inventor and Co-founder Herman Fisher, an engineer, and former executive at Sealy, so everyone can have a more restful night of sleep.

 - Evaporative Cooling